jamesplease/bestfetch/README.md

 ## API

-This library exports the following methods:
+This library exports the following:

 - `fetchDedupe()`
 - `getRequestKey()`